accountex-org/accountex/research/system_configurator_domain.md

-Based on the AccountMate 12 Configurator Database Reference Guide, here's a comprehensive Ash domain and resources design for the System Configurator application:
+Based on the Accountex 12 Configurator Database Reference Guide, here's a comprehensive Ash domain and resources design for the System Configurator application:

 ## Accountex System Configurator Domain